binraker/RAT-TinyML-record/README.md

 IO0|GND

 5V and IO0 are used for programming.
 3V3 is used in the backpack and takes power from the 3V3 test pad on the TinyML.

+The next step is to gather some data and train the ML modle.
+The TinyML will then generate a message when it detects something in the accelerometer data-stream that looks like an action we have labelled.